DefinitelyNotAustin/NotAustins-RoR2-Skins/README.md

 # muppps-RoR2-Skins
-A full collection of my custom skins made for Risk of Rain 2 All skins will be available at [I'm an inline-style link with title](https://www.thunderstore.io "thunderstore.io")
+A full collection of my custom skins made for Risk of Rain 2 All skins will be available at [thunderstore.io](https://www.thunderstore.io "Thunderstore Homepage")

 ## Currently Available
 ### Acrid: